 At Charles Sturt University, we’re fortunate to have some amazing international students call our uni home.
-They’re such a dynamic part of our university community, bringing diversity, culture and a global perspective into our classrooms and onto campuses.
+Each and every international student is such a dynamic part of our university community, bringing diversity, culture and a global perspective into our classrooms and onto campuses.

 Each year, more than 300,000 international students enrol to study in New South Wales (NSW).
 In 2017, Charles Sturt University welcomed 10,000 international students to our beautiful regional campuses – and into the Charles Sturt family.